zieeco/kiosk/ADMIN_SETUP_GUIDE.md

 ### "Admin already exists" Error

-**Problem**: You see this error when trying to create an admin
+**Problem**: You encounter an error indicating the admin account already exists during Clerk sign-up.

-**Solution**: An administrator already exists.
-Use the sign-in form instead.
+**Solution**: An administrator account with that email already exists in Clerk.
+Please use the sign-in form instead, or try a different email address for a new admin.

 ### Forgot Admin Password

-**Problem**: Lost access to the admin account
+**Problem**: Lost access to your admin account.

 **Solution**:
-1. Contact Convex support or your technical team
-2. They can reset the password through the database
-3. Or create a new admin account if necessary

-### Bootstrap Screen Not Appearing

-**Problem**: The bootstrap screen doesn't show
+1. Use Clerk's "Forgot Password" flow on the sign-in page to reset your password.
+2. If you encounter persistent issues, contact your technical team for assistance with Clerk user management.

+### Unauthorized Device Access

+**Problem**: An employee is unable to log in from a device.

 **Solution**:
-1. Check if an admin already exists in the database
-2. Clear browser cache and reload
-3. Verify deployment is running correctly
+1. Verify that the device is a company-assigned kiosk and has been properly registered and authorized in **Settings → Kiosk Management**.
+2. Ensure the employee is attempting to log in from the *assigned* device.
+3. Check the device's network connection.

 ---

 ## Security Best Practices

 ### Password Requirements
-- ✅ Minimum 8 characters
-- ✅ Use a mix of uppercase, lowercase, numbers, and symbols
-- ✅ Avoid common words or patterns
-- ✅ Use a password manager
+*   ✅ Clerk enforces strong password policies.
+Adhere to Clerk's recommendations for minimum length, complexity, and rotation.
+*   ✅ Encourage the use of password managers.

 ### Account Security
+*   🔒 Clerk handles secure storage and management of user credentials.
-- 🔒 Never share admin credentials
+*   🔒 Never share admin or employee credentials.
-- 🔒 Use unique passwords for each admin
+*   🔒 Employee accounts are strictly tied to company-assigned kiosk devices.
+Unauthorized device access is automatically blocked.
-- 🔒 Regularly review user access in the audit logs
+*   🔒 Regularly review user access and device authorizations in the Admin Portal.
-- 🔒 Remove access for terminated employees immediately
+*   🔒 Immediately revoke access for terminated employees and de-authorize their assigned devices.

 ### Audit Trail
 - All admin actions are logged in `audit_logs` table